October 9, 2024

 With many brands hawking products on livestream, you can stand out by experimenting with content forms.
 Add elements like stories, music, games, comedy, and live event coverage.
 Choose a format that clicks with your audience and showcases your products’ features.

 Having a beloved influencer as a host will help build up hype for the event and promote it to a larger audience.
-For example, choosing an influencer with knowledge and enthusiasm will when marketing your products.
+For example, choosing an influencer with knowledge and enthusiasm will help when marketing your products.
 Petco, for example, chose Antoni Porowski not just for his celebrity but also for his influence among the pet parent community.
 His rescue dog (Neon) has appeared on Queer Eye and has almost 100,000 followers on Instagram!
 That’s 99,435 more than I have.

 Lastly, place shoppable links in several parts of the screen to make it easier for viewers to view product details and place orders during the live event.
 Viewers can also reserve items through live chat.
 Our 2022 Shopper Experience Index shows that 54% of consumers are more likely to shop on social media if they can click on a post and get product info without leaving the platform.